plipp/Refactoring-Golf/readme.md

 - 1+1 Cut&Paste
 - 1 Shortcut for Refactoring-Method
+- 2 for Action
 - 0 Formatting

 **Minus Points**

-- 2 edit a word manually
+- 3 edit a word manually
-- 2 if code doesn't compile after a refactoring
+- 3 if code doesn't compile after a refactoring

 The team with the minimum (minus-)score wins at the end.